afarooqui98/gem5_GUI/docs/blog_post.md

 ### Background and Motivation

-Currently, gem5 is a highly active open source project that simulates different experiments in Computer Architecture.
-The maintainers of gem5 originally developed this project for computer architecture research in academia.
-However, this project&#39;s scope can be extended to computer system design, industry research, and for students in architecture classes.

 The current state of gem5 requires development of python scripts to define and generate different architectures.
 This can be tedious to develop since the user flow can result in less visual thinking.
 We want a tool to have a better user flow to allow developers to create and tweak these models in a visual manner, much like Chisel.
 To make gem5 more accessible and allow new users to utilize all of its capabilities, we created a user interface that will allow such ease of use and functionality.